 While the tales Clason weaves in this book are obviously fiction, the lessons behind them are visceral and impactful.
 If you take the advice to heart, the quotes in The Richest Man in Babylon may even change your life.

 Seven cures for a lean purse: The Richest Man in Babylon summary

-We'll begin our Richest Man in Babylon book summary with the seven cures for a lean purse.
+We'll begin our summary of the Richest Man in Babylon book with the seven cures for a lean purse.
 After pining over their misfortunes with money, the citizens of Babylon head to Arkad for advice.
 He’s the aforementioned richest man in Babylon and has seven main tips to share.